facebook

 Electricity & Magnetism for Primary Schools

-• Construct & learn about series vs. parallel circuits
+• Circuitry: Construct and compare series vs. parallel circuits.

 Australian National Curriculum Mapping for all our science incursions